Linear independence of odd zeta values using Siegel's lemma: Introduction

-provided $a$ is large enough; here the additional 1 in the right hand side accounts for the number $\log 2$ in the left hand side of \eqref{eqaveclogd}, that we want to get rid of.
-Taking $s = a+h$ this concludes the proof of Theorem \ref{thintroun}.
+We take $s = a+h$ and apply Eq.~\eqref{eqaveclogd}.
+The additional 1 in the right hand side accounts for the number $\log 2$ in the left hand side, that we want to get rid of.
+This concludes the proof of Theorem~\ref{thintroun}.

 \begin{Remark} It follows from the computations above that, as $s = a+h$ tends to $\infty$,

 \end{Remark}